OpenServoCore/tinyboot/README.md

 ## Contributing

 Contributions are welcome — especially new chip ports and transport implementations.
-If you're thinking about adding support for a new MCU family, the [Porting to a New Chip](#porting-to-a-new-chip) section above covers the trait surface you'd need to implement.
+If you're thinking about adding support for a new MCU family, the [Porting to a New MCU Family](#porting-to-a-new-mcu-family) section above covers the trait surface you'd need to implement.

 Please [open an issue](https://github.com/OpenServoCore/tinyboot/issues) before starting a large PR so we can discuss the approach.